NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 resolution = 20
 ```

-Given these parameters, the size of the cell in the $x$ direction, which we'll denote `sx`, is given by:
+Given these parameters, the size of the cell in the $X$ direction, which we'll denote `sx`, is given by:

 ```py
 sx = 2*(pad + dpml + N) + d - 1  # size of cell in x direction